7mind/izumi/README.md

 What is it?
 ===========

-Izumi (*jp. 泉水, spring*) is a set of independent libraries and frameworks allowing you to significantly increase productivity of your Scala development.
+Izumi (*jp. 泉水, spring*) is an ecosystem of independent libraries and frameworks allowing you to significantly increase productivity of your Scala development.

 including the following components:

-1. [distage](https://izumi.7mind.io/latest/release/doc/distage/) – Transparent and debuggable Dependency Injection framework for Pure FP Scala,
+1. [distage](https://izumi.7mind.io/latest/release/doc/distage/) – Transparent and debuggable Dependency Injection framework for pure FP Scala,
+2. [distage-testkit](https://izumi.7mind.io/latest/release/doc/distage/distage-testkit) – Hyper-pragmatic pure FP Test framework.
+Shares heavy resources globally across all test suites; lets you easily swap implementations of component; uses your effect type for parallelism.
+3. [distage-framework-docker](https://izumi.7mind.io/latest/release/doc/distage/distage-framework-docker) – A distage extension for using docker containers in tests or for local application runs, comes with example Postgres, Cassandra, Kafka & DynamoDB containers.
-2. [logstage](https://izumi.7mind.io/latest/release/doc/logstage/) – Automatic structural logs from Scala string interpolations,
+4. [LogStage](https://izumi.7mind.io/latest/release/doc/logstage/) – Automatic structural logs from Scala string interpolations,
+5. [BIO](https://izumi.7mind.io/latest/release/doc/bio/) - A typeclass hierarchy for tagless final style with Bifunctor and Trifunctor effect types.
+Focused on ergonomics, ease of use with zero boilerplate.
+6. [izumi-reflect](https://github.com/zio/izumi-reflect) (moved to [zio/izumi-reflect](https://github.com/zio/izumi-reflect)) - Portable, lightweight and kind-polymorphic alternative to `scala-reflect`'s Typetag for Scala, Scala.js, Scala Native and ([soon](https://github.com/7mind/dotty-typetag-research)) Dotty
-3. [idealingua](https://izumi.7mind.io/latest/release/doc/idealingua/) (moved to [7mind/idealingua-v1](https://github.com/7mind/idealingua-v1)) – API Definition, Data Modeling and RPC Language, optimized for fast prototyping – like gRPC, but with a human face.
-Currently generates servers and clients for Go, TypeScript, C# and Scala,
+7. [IdeaLingua](https://izumi.7mind.io/latest/release/doc/idealingua/) (moved to [7mind/idealingua-v1](https://github.com/7mind/idealingua-v1)) – API Definition, Data Modeling and RPC language, optimized for fast prototyping – like gRPC or Swagger, but with a human face.
+Generates RPC servers and clients for Go, TypeScript, C# and Scala,
-4. [Opinionated SBT plugins](https://izumi.7mind.io/latest/release/doc/sbt/) (moved to [7mind/sbtgen](https://github.com/7mind/sbtgen)) – Reduces verbosity of SBT builds and introduces new features – inter-project shared test scopes and BOM plugins (from Maven)
+8. [Opinionated SBT plugins](https://izumi.7mind.io/latest/release/doc/sbt/) (moved to [7mind/sbtgen](https://github.com/7mind/sbtgen)) – Reduces verbosity of SBT builds and introduces new features – inter-project shared test scopes and BOM plugins (from Maven)
-5. [fundamentals-bio](https://github.com/7mind/izumi/blob/develop/fundamentals/fundamentals-bio/src/main/scala/izumi/functional/bio/package.scala) - an ergonomic typeclass hierarchy for bifunctor effect types
-6. [izumi-reflect](https://github.com/zio/izumi-reflect) (moved to [zio/izumi-reflect](https://github.com/zio/izumi-reflect)) - portable, lightweight and kind-polymorphic alternative to `scala-reflect`'s Typetag for Scala, Scala.js, Scala Native and (soon) Dotty
-7. [Percept-Plan-Execute-Repeat (PPER)](https://izumi.7mind.io/latest/release/doc/pper/) – a pattern that enables modeling very complex domains and orchestrate deadly complex processes a lot easier than you're used to.
+9. [Percept-Plan-Execute-Repeat (PPER)](https://izumi.7mind.io/latest/release/doc/pper/) – A pattern that enables modeling very complex domains and orchestrate deadly complex processes a lot easier than you're used to.

 Docs
 ----